mchmarny/s3cme/README.md

 ### Review produced image

 When successfully completed, that pipeline will create an image.
-Navigate to the Artifact Registry to confirm the image was created.
+Navigate to the registry to confirm the image was created.

 https://console.cloud.google.com/artifacts/docker/$PROJECT_ID/$REGION